 Industrial Dispute

-Main Causes of Industrial Dispute in an organization:
+Causes of Industrial Dispute:

 Disputes may result from various causes: psychological, potential, and economic.
 The most common cause of strikes has been economic reasons; other reasons have been influenced by nationalist, communist, and commercial ends.
 The Labor Bureau of Simla has observed causes such as: wages and allowances, bonus, personnel, vacation and work timings, violence (added in 1971), etc. An analysis has revealed the following facts: